Zookeeper and Animal Trainer

 Do you prefer to work with one kind of animal and really learn and understand everything about it, or do you prefer to work with a wide variety and know a little bit about each?
 Put simply, do you prefer depth or breadth?

-Asked by Himba about 12 years ago
+Asked by Himba over 12 years ago

 This is an easy one.
 Depth!
 While I enjoy variation and getting to know lots of animals, I could be completely content working with just one animal every single day.
 There are ALWAYS things to do: cleaning, feeding, husbandry, training sessions, enrichment...
 The less animals you have, the more time you have for those fun things like making amazing enrichment and just spending quality time with them.
 Obviously, this prospect isn't financially realistic for most zoos and aquariums, so management does its best to strike up a healthy balance between depth and breadth.
 And we must do the best we can with the animals and time we are given!